 People who are not well enough to have chemotherapy might have rituximab on its own.

-Relapsed NLPHL usually responds very well to treatment.
+Relapsed or refractory NLPHL usually responds very well to treatment.

-- chemotherapy – usually with different drugs if you had chemotherapy before but your consultant might consider using the same drugs again if they worked well for you
+- chemotherapy, usually with different drugs if you had chemotherapy before, although your consultant might consider using the same drugs again if they worked well for you

 - rituximab, either on its own or with chemotherapy.